cdapio/cdap/cdap-docs/developer-guide/source/building-blocks/streams.rst

   addStream(new Stream("myStream"));

-specifies a new Stream named *myStream*.
-Names used for Streams need to be unique across the CDAP instance.
+This specifies a new Stream named *myStream*.

+Streams are uniquely identified by an ID string (a "name") and are explicitly created before being used.
+Names used for Streams need to be unique across the CDAP instance, as Streams are shared between applications.

+They can be created programmatically within your application, through the CDAP Console, or by using a command-line tool.
+Data written to a Stream can be consumed in real-time by :ref:`Flows <flows>` or in batch by :ref:`MapReduce Jobs. <mapreduce>`.
 You can write to Streams either one operation at a time or in batches, using either the :ref:`Cask Data Application Platform HTTP RESTful API <rest-streams>` or command-line tools.

 Each individual signal sent to a Stream is stored as a ``StreamEvent``, which is comprised of a header (a map of strings for metadata) and a body (a blob of binary data).

-Streams are uniquely identified by an ID string (a "name") and are explicitly created before being used.
-They can be created programmatically within your application, through the CDAP Console, or by or using a command-line tool.
-Data written to a Stream can be consumed in real-time by Flows or in batch by MapReduce.
-Streams are shared between applications, so they require a unique name.